joe-dorward/the-python-programming-language/tkinter/rack-builder/rack_builder_v1.03_add_racks.md

-This version adds the `rack_dictionary`, gets the rack-data and adds the racks specified by the rack-data.
+This version adds the `rack_dictionary`, reads the rack-data, and adds the racks from it.

 ```Python
 # ---------- ---------- ---------- ---------- ---------- ---------- ---------- ----------